AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ## What does it do and what does it need to fulfill?

 Mario Schulte Table is a game website to train the brain.
 It is mainly used to upgrade the user's reading skills to a higher level.
-Exercises with schulte tables will improve peripheral visual perception that can be useful on a daily basis, most importantly in aiming speed reading.
+Exercises with schulte tables is very benefitial to improve peripheral visual perception that can be useful on a daily basis, most importantly in aiming speed reading.

 ![show favicon site image here](assets/docs/image.png)